OB/GYNs Explain 8 Little-Known Reasons Your Period Could Be Late

-Stress takes a toll on the body, particularly when we experience it in large quantities.
-According to Dr. Lauren Streicher, associate clinical professor OBGYN at Northwestern University, stress can throw off the healthy connection between our pituitary glands and our ovaries.
-Dr. Streicher told Buzzfeed that an off-kilter ovulation cycle affects your menstrual cycle as well, likely making your period come a bit later than usual.
+"A variety of factors can impact periods, including significant stress," Dr. Felice Gersh M.D., an OB/GYN, tells Bustle.
+Stress takes a toll on the body, particularly when in large quantities, because it can throw off the connection between the pituitary gland and our ovaries.
+An off-kilter ovulation can make your period come a bit later than usual.
 (Keep in mind, though, that if you're on a hormonal form of birth control, this won't be the case, since the contraception you're taking will guide your menstruation, not your ovulation.)

 3. You've Gained Or Lost A Significant Amount Of Weight